tjguk/networkzero/README.rst

     * A.N.Other serialisation protocol

-  The actual serialisation is transparent to users; however, the current implementation allows (simple) arbitrary Python structures without any extra effort.
+  The actual serialisation is transparent to users; however, the current implementation allows simple Python structures without any extra effort.
   So someone can pass a tuple of values or a dictionary.
 Or a unicode string / byte string.

   The downside to this is that code written for ZeroMQ but in another language will struggle to match this.
 (Obviously it would be possible, but far more trouble than it was worth).
 JSON would be an obvious x-platform alternative but, when I tried it, gave some difficulties over encoding.
   (Waves hands; I can't remember exactly what the issue was...)

+  pickle has well-known security implications.
+There are pickle-alikes (dill, serpent) in the Python space which do a better job, but they're still Python specific.

   One possibility is to attempt to unserialise with marshal and to fall back to raw bytes if that fails, letting the user decide how to cope